Little House, Meersburg: History

-The Little House was built some time around 1600 by Jakob Fugger, a canon of the diocese of Constance and descendant of Jakob Fugger the Rich.
+The Little House was built sometime around 1600 by Jakob Fugger, a canon of the diocese of Constance and descendant of Jakob Fugger the Rich.
 In 1604, he became the Prince-Bishop of Constance, though he continued to reside at the Little House until his death in 1626.
 So did succeeding Prince-Bishops, giving the residence its name (Fürstenhäusle), until the Prince-Bishopric was secularized in 1803 and absorbed into the Electorate of Baden.
 After secularization, the Little House stood empty.

 Over two centuries after Prince-Bishop Fugger's death, in 1797, the poet Annette von Droste-Hülshoff was born.
 She began to find literary success at a young age, but was weighed down with familial obligations, and frequently ill.
 To find solace, the poet frequently spent time in Meersburg with her sister and her husband, Joseph von Laßberg, at Meersburg Castle.
 From 1841 especially, Droste-Hülshoff spent most of her time in Meersburg, where, in November 1843, the Little House went to auction.
 Droste-Hülshoff, desiring a private residence for herself in later years, participated with little competition.
 Thus, the purchase came out to 400 Reichsthaler, a sum supplied by her own revenue and Laßberg's annuity.
 The poet was very fond of her purchase and wrote glowingly of it in letters to friends and family.
 However, she had never resided there by the time she died in 1848, aged 51.

 Droste-Hülshoff's descendants transformed the Little House into a museum dedicated to their forebear and her works in 1923.
 Carl von Droste-Hülshoff also added a new wing and moved the entrance.

 In 1947, Heinrich von Bothmer-Schwegerhoff, another descendant of Droste-Hülshoff, and his American wife, Helen von Bothmer, moved into the Little House.
 Bothmer operated the museum until her death in 1996 and endowed a literary prize for women poets, the Droste Prize, in 1957.